 Several studies have shown that cigar smokers are at high risk of bone and tooth loss.
 Tobacco is a stimulant that contains a substance called nicotine that not only destroys the lungs but teeth too.
 Nicotine settles on the teeth enamel gradually turning them yellow.
 With time the teeth will decay.
 The substance is also known for inhibiting saliva making in the mouth and this promotes bacteria build up.

 Caffeine and alcohol have similar effects as tobacco.
 High intake of both significantly promotes tooth decay over time.
 Research has also suggested that people who ingest stimulants daily are more susceptible to bruxism disorders.
 This leads to the need of an occlusal guard or splint.

 It is therefore important to reduce the intake of concentrated coffee and also the frequency of taking alcohol.

 Crunching on ice and sugary drinks

 It is also advisable to have your teeth checked at least twice in a year.
-Wearing an occlusal guard is a responsible, preventative measure and will save you hundreds of dollars in expensive dental repairs down the road.
+Wearing an occlusal guard or sometimes called a bite splint is a responsible, preventative measure and will save you hundreds of dollars in expensive dental repairs down the road.

 Crout, Danny K. DMD, MS (2016) Anatomy of an Occlusal Splint.
 ADA GENERAL DENTISTRY March/April 2017, 52-59